Beware the Internal Communication Nightmare

 The Gruesome Tale of the Faceless Men

-It was a cold October morning the roads glistened with frost as John skidded into the office carpark.
+It was a cold October morning the roads glistened with frost as the new salesman skidded into the office car park.
 His knuckles were white and his face ashen.
 The same question he had been asking himself all night span round and round in his mind: “Who was the lady in the grey dress?”

 His head hummed with the remains of last night’s whiskey.
 It had been his first office party and he’d made one friend and a lucrative one at that.
 They’d talked all night and she’d offered him some sincere advice on getting ahead in his new role.
-Before he left she’d invited him to join her for lunch the next day, where they could talk more about potential promotions and other industry secrets, which he’d gratefully accepted.
-The only issue was, in all their hours of talking, he had forgotten the nice lady’s name.
+Before he had left, she’d invited him to join her for lunch the next day where they could talk more about potential promotions and other industry secrets.
+The salesman gratefully accepted, filled with excitement about the fruits this stroke of luck would bear.
+The only issue was, in all their hours of talking, he had forgotten the nice woman's name.

 As he sat at his desk, the same question spinning in his mind, an idea came to him and he reached quickly for his laptop.
 All would be ok.
 His new office, with all its modern equipment, would surely have a people’s directory on their intranet that would tell him exactly who the lady in grey was and which department she worked in.
 Without further ado, he began hastily typing the intranet address into his browser before selecting the People’s Directory, conveniently placed in the top navigation so it was easily accessible from any page.
 He blinked in horror and disbelief as the page loaded in record time.